-During such conditions, emergency equipments like life boat, navigation lights etc. should be in operating conditions so that they can be used in case of emergencies.
-As we all know that a ship is built under class regulations and all the necessary regulation described by SOLAS and IMO have to be followed during the construction of the ship.
+During such conditions, emergency equipment like life boat, navigation lights etc. should be in operating conditions so that they can be used in case of emergencies.
+As we all know that a ship is built underclass regulations and all the necessary regulation described by SOLAS and IMO have to be followed during the construction of the ship.

 In case of blackout there should be an alternate source of power available and which should come on load automatically.
-Alternate source of power are taken from batteries and emergency generators to provide power to critical equipments.
+The alternate source of power is taken from batteries and emergency generators to provide power to critical equipment.
 As batteries cannot provide power for a longer period of time, emergency generators are preferred.

 Understanding Emergency Power System

 As per SOLAS regulation the emergency power equipment should come on load within 45 seconds of the power failure.
 When the power failure takes place the emergency generator is normally started by a small electric motor which cranks the engine for starting.
 This motor gets power from the battery which is being charged by emergency switchboard.
 Also in case the equipment or emergency generator is unable to start due to any reason, there should be an alternate method or manual starting available in hand.
 As per Solas regulation, the secondary means of starting should be able to provide additional three starts within 30 minutes.

 One of the most common methods for starting emergency generator is hydraulic starting.
 Options other than hydraulic start are:

 2) Inertia starters.

 Hydraulic system for starting works on the principle of hydraulic and pneumatic, in which, the energy is first stored and then supplied or released for the starting of the engine.

 1) Feed tank and hand pump

 The feed tank is provided with hydraulic oil which is pumped by the hand pump to the accumulator which helps in starting the engine.